Gunner40/Stats-preview-card-component/README.md

 Used a picture element in the HTML because the image source changed depending on screen size.
 Used an 'after' element to overlay a color with an opacity of 0.5 over the card image.

+Also on mobile screens the component was taller than the height of the viewport.
+So on review, and after being pointed out by "Aaron Varga", I changed the height of the main element from "height: 100vh" to "min-height: 100vh.
+This fixed the issue.
+Aaron also sugested adding some padding-block to the main element so it would not hug the top and bottom of the screen on mobile devices.

 ```html
 <picture>
   <source